16 Upcycled Christmas Decor Ideas

 After photo of a thrift store wooden Christmas tree shaped box painted with white chalk paint and gold ribbon strung across the top, filled with vintage ornaments.

-After – Upcycle wooden Christmas tree-shaped box filled with vintage ornaments.
+After – Upcycle a wooden Christmas tree-shaped box filled with vintage ornaments.

 I thought this tabletop globe could use an update for the holiday, so I added Santa’s sleigh and reindeer!